alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 To better illustrate the ideas expressed, I'll walk through creating a simple SPA in vanilla JavaScript.

-You can see the demo app here, or view/clone the source on GitHub and skip the next section if you're here only for the 🔥 perf tips.
+You can see the demo app here, or view/clone the source on GitHub and skip the next section if you're here only for the performance tips.

 Alright, let's get started!